rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: I'm fine with stage 3, but I want clarity on some of these things.

-BT: I have ideas on what we could do to track these properties
+BT: I have ideas on what we could do to track these properties.

 AWB: Sounds like no objections to stage 3.

 MM: Any change to reviewers?

-BT: I guess we still need to get this reviewed
+BT: I guess we still need to get this reviewed.

-DE: Presumably it has been reviewed
+DE: Presumably it has been reviewed.

-BT: _Presumably_
+BT: _Presumably_.

 WH: I have reviewed it.